 The Irish Museum of Modern Art is housed in the Royal Hospital Kilmainham, considered one of the finest 17th-century building in Ireland, and commonly known as the ‘RHK’.
 The Royal Hospital was founded in 1684 by James Butler, Duke of Ormonde and Viceroy to Charles II, as a home for retired soldiers and continued in that use for almost 250 years.
 It is now home to the National Collection of Modern and Contemporary Art, started in 1990 and now numbering over 3,500 artworks by Irish and international artists.

 The exhibit was hung by the artist himself at the premises of the IMMA, giving the visitor an even more intimate view at the artist’s work.
-In fact, his way of hanging the pictures is a work of art itself.
+His way of hanging the pictures is a work of art itself.
 We’ll analyze his work in the first two rooms of the exhibition as an example.

-The visitor can only interrogate the artist’s sanity whilst entering the room as it really doesn’t seem to make any sense to hang these pictures together.
+The visitor can only interrogate the artist’s sanity whilst entering the room as it doesn’t seem to make any sense to hang these pictures together.
 But after some explanations and a closer look at these pieces, a theme, as pattern starts to stand out.
-In fact, the photograph of the stones is standing as a symbol for our representation of truth, or actually questioning our representation of truth.
+The photograph of the stones is standing as a symbol for our representation of the truth or questioning our representation of truth.

 Indeed, if one doesn’t take the time to take a closer look at the stones, one would think the second table is simply a picture of the first table.
 As for the rest of the pictures, all of the natural subjects of the composition are used to make medicine, which is then thrown out when used.
 This whole room is the artist’s way of presenting “the economy of truth” in our modern world.